jkingportfolio/CI_PP4_Pic_Pals/README.md

 - To provide a platform in which users can share pictures
 - To provide an enjoyable user experience which would make users wish to return to the site
 - To have the ability to be given feedback via a contact form
-- To have the ability to connect with site users via GitHub and LinkedIn via links in the sites footer
+- To have the ability to connect with site users via GitHub and LinkedIn via links in the site's footer

 ## User Experience

 ### Target Audience

 - People who enjoy photography and would like to share their images
-- People who enjoy photography and would like to view other peoples images
+- People who enjoy photography and would like to view other people's images
 - People who wish to find an easy way to share images with family and friends
 - People who are looking for a way to interact with other people over the internet